juriad/advent2021/README.md

 The most cumbersome part was that only one version of `if` returns value.
 Being able to easily define two submarines with different behavior shows the strength of the prototype-based inheritance.

+## Day 3 - LDPL

+LDPL was a pleasant surprise.
+It has a nice documentation with examples; it has a well-defined IO and simple data types.
+The biggest disadvantage is its verbosity; you need to define a new variable and write a statement just to increase a variable by one.
+The division of data and procedure is cumbersome.
+Some keywords seem to be superfluous - such as `with`.
+The inspiration of the old languages like `COBOL` or `BASIC` is clear, but it does not feel obsolete - probably due to the good design of data types.

+The task itself was simple.
+There was almost no need to work with binary numbers.
+As the language of my choice did not support conversion of bases, I had to implement binary to decimal myself quite trivially.

 # Lists

 ## Language pool